 A Passion for God: The Mystical-Political Dimension of Christianity.
 Translated and edited by J. Matthew Ashley.
 New York: Paulist Press, 1998.
 Many of these essays had not been previously translated.
 Ashley’s introduction provides useful background and an excellent bibliography of works in English.

-Downey, John K., ed., Love’s Strategy: The Political Theology of Johann Baptist Metz.
+Love’s Strategy: The Political Theology of Johann Baptist Metz.
+Edited by John K. Downey.
 Harrisburg, PA: Trinity Press, 1999.
 These earlier essays display the ground of his theology in our communities of memory and hope.
 The introduction is helpful.

 “Only when our hope is inseparable from hope for others, only when it automatically assumes the form and motion of love and communion, does it cease to be petty and fearful, a hopeless reflection of egotism.”